elevantcoding/vba-sql-methods/README.md

 | `Interaction.bas` | Higher-level interaction helpers |

 ## Note
-Portions of SQLMethods.bas, including the BuildParameter routine, were developed with the assistance of AI-based tooling and subsequently reviewed and refined as part of the overall library design.
+Portions of this library were developed with the assistance of AI-based tooling as part of the iterative design and review process.
+Core architecture, abstractions, and problem-solving logic — including routines such as SQLInfo, IsValidSQLObject, and SearchPredicate — were designed and implemented as part of the original library development.